huygnguyen04/huygnguyen04.github.io/_teaching/phys1425-teaching-assistant.md

 [**Course Site and Information**](https://www.coursicle.com/virginia/courses/PHYS/1425/)

-PHYS 1425 - Professor Xiaochiao Zheng - Fall 2023
+Introductory Physics 1 for Engineers - Fall 2023
 ======
 After completing APMA 2120 in the Spring of 2023, I transitioned into a teaching assistant role for the course under Professor Xiaochao Zheng in the Fall of 2023.